 But getting a patty of hash browns to hold together proved to be a little more challenging than I thought!

-Needless to say, it took quite a few rounds of recipe testing to finally master this new sweet potato recipe.
+It took quite a few rounds of recipe testing to finally master this new sweet potato recipe… and guys, this is definitely the MASTER of all recipes!

-With the addition of an egg and some flour as the binders and a well-seasoned cast-iron skillet, the sweet potato hash browns code was finally cracked – and I’m so excited to share all of the tips and tricks with you!
+With the addition of an egg and some flour as the binders and a well-seasoned cast-iron skillet, the sweet potato breakfast hash brown code was finally cracked – and I’m so excited to share all of the tips and tricks with you below!

 - Sweet Potatoes.
-You need 2 medium-sized potatoes, equating to about 1 ¼ pounds, or 6 cups shredded.
+You need 2 medium-sized potatoes or 1 large which is about 1 ¼ pounds or 6 cups shredded.
 Really make sure to measure this out correctly so you don’t use too much, you won’t have enough egg or binder to hold them together.

 - Seasonings.
-Add tons of flavor from some paprika, garlic powder, cumin, salt and pepper.
-Change it up if you’d like by adding some chili powder or even coriander.
+Add tons of flavor from some paprika, garlic powder, cumin, salt, and black pepper.
+Change it up if you’d like by adding some chili powder, onion powder, or even coriander.

 - Egg.
 Both the egg and flour work together to keep the hash browns from falling apart.
 Be sure to whisk the egg before adding in so it evenly disperses throughout the mixture.